awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-simpleDB.rst

 #############################

 .. meta::
-   :description: Use |SDB| from AWS Explorer.
+   :description: Use Amazon SimpleDB from AWS Explorer.
-   :keywords: |SDB|, database, CSV
+   :keywords: Amazon SimpleDB, database, CSV

 AWS Explorer displays all of the |SDB| domains associated with the active AWS account.
 From AWS Explorer, you can create or delete |SDB| domains.